Novel Direct Alpha Spectroscopy Technique for $^{225}$Ac Radiopharmaceutical detection in Cancer Cells: Experimental

 The ISAC (Isotope Separation and Acceleration) facility at TRIUMF has recently commenced supplying radionuclides for pre-clinical nuclear medicine research.
 By irradiating ISOL (Isotope Separation OnLine) targets with a 480 MeV proton beam from the TRIUMF H$^-$ cyclotron, the facility is capable of producing a diverse range of radioactive isotope beams (RIBs).
 For the production of $^{225}$Ac, composite ceramic uranium carbide targets are employed.
 These targets typically have thicknesses ranging from 0.05 to 0.1 mol U/cm$^2$ and are irradiated with a proton beam at a maximum current of up to 20 \micro A at an operating temperature of approximately 1950 \degree C.

 A mass-separated RIB of $^{225}$Ac/$^{225}$Ra isotopes is collected at the ISAC Implantation Station, as detailed in \cite{kunz2020medical}.
+The use of electromagnetic mass separation ensures the isolation of $^{225}$Ac with high isotopic purity, effectively excluding $^{227}$Ac contamination.
 The $^{225}$Ac is then used either directly or extracted from a $^{225}$Ra generator for experiments in this study \cite{ramogida2019evaluation}.
 In addition to ISAC, $^{225}$Ac was also sourced from the TRIUMF 520 MeV Isotope Production Facility (IPF).
-Here, $^{225}$Ac was produced by irradiating $^{232}$Th foils with a $\sim$ 480 MeV proton beam, with a total irradiation dose of up to 12,500 \micro Ah \cite{robertson2019design,robertson2020232th}.
+Here, $^{225}$Ac was produced by irradiating $^{232}$Th foils with a $\sim$ 480 MeV proton beam, with a total irradiation dose of up to 12,500 \micro Ah \cite{robertson2019design,robertson2020232th}, However, the $^{225}$Ac used in this study was obtained from a second-pass separation via a $^{225}$Ra generator, which yields $^{225}$Ac with negligible or no $^{227}$Ac contamination, as demonstrated in \cite{robertson2020232th}.

-\subsection{Radiolabeling of $^{225}$Ac-Labeled Crown-TATE and PSMA-617}
+\subsection{Radiolabeling of $^{225}$Ac-labeled crown-TATE and PSMA-617}

 The radiolabeling procedures for both crown-TATE and PSMA-617 with $^{225}$Ac followed similar protocols, with the primary difference being the reaction temperatures used for each compound. crown-TATE (10$^{-4}$ M, 2.5 \micro L) or PSMA-617 (10$^{-4}$ M, 2.5 \micro L) was combined with [$^{225}$Ac]Ac$^{3+}$ (18 kBq/\micro L, 3.5 \micro L) in NH$_4$OAc buffer (pH 7, 5 \micro L) and distilled water (9 \micro L) at room temperature.
 For crown-TATE, the reaction mixture was gently shaken and incubated at 37 \degree C for 15 minutes, whereas for PSMA-617, incubation occurred at 90 \degree C for 15 minutes \cite{ingham2024preclinical,thakral2021house}.
 To analyze the radiolabeled products, a 2 \micro L aliquot of the resulting $^{225}$Ac-labeled compound was spotted onto silicic acid-impregnated iTLC plates and developed using EDTA solution (50 mM, pH 5.5).
 Under these conditions, free [$^{225}$Ac]Ac$^{3+}$ migrated with the solvent front (R$_f$ = 1.0), while both [$^{225}$Ac]Ac-crown-TATE and [$^{225}$Ac]Ac-PSMA-617 remained near the baseline (R$_f$ = 0.0–0.1).
 The TLC plates were imaged with an AR2000 TLC scanner (Eckert \& Ziegler) using P10 gas and WinScan V3\_14 software.
 To ensure accurate determination of radiochemical yields (RCYs), iTLC imaging of the $^{225}$Ac-labeled products was performed after a 4-hour delay, allowing for the decay of free $^{221}$Fr ($t_{1/2} = 4.80$ min) and $^{213}$Bi ($t_{1/2} = 45.6$ min).